 Upon completion of steps 1-3, applicants will be advised regarding next steps involving completion of an examination.
-Applicants pursuing registration/licensure/certification in Alberta, Saskatchewan, Manitoba, Nova Scotia, Prince Edward Island and Newfoundland and Labrador are required to complete the COPR examination.
-Applicants pursuing registration/licensure/ certification in British Columbia, Ontario, Quebec and New Brunswick, are required to complete the approved provincial examination, as per jurisdictional requirements.
-Applicants pursuing registration/licensure/ certification in British Columbia will be advised of next steps and may be required to complete the COPR examination.
+Applicants pursuing registration/licensure/certification in Alberta, Saskatchewan, Manitoba, Nova Scotia, Prince Edward Island, and Newfoundland and Labrador are required to complete the COPR examination.